 The Trip to Great Lakes – When a recruit lands at Chicago O’Hare, he or she must find the USO.
 From there, they are taken on a bus to Great Lakes.
 Note that recruits who have cell phones can call home from Chicago, but the call should be made before arriving at the USO.

 Getting the Recruit’s Address – As soon as recruits are assigned a division, they have an address.
 In the past, family members could contact the Public Affairs Office at Great Lakes and be given the address.
-Now, a family must either call the recruiter for the address, or wait for the recruit to send it home in ‘the form letter’.
+Now, a family must either call the recruiter for the address, wait for the recruit to send it home in ‘the form letter’, or view the mailing address here.

 The Box – Before the form letter arrives, the family will receive a box with all the clothes and personal effects of the recruit.
 There may also be airline boarding passes, labels torn from new clothing, or paperwork from the Navy.
 The box is delivered by Fed-Ex, and is addressed in the recruit’s handwriting.
 For many, receiving the box is an unexpectedly emotional moment.